ya603J/Flash_Cards_your_study_buddy/README.md

-The following **optional** features are implemented:
+The following **optional** features are implemented for Part 1:

-- [ ] Cards contains images in addition to or in place of text
+- [ ] MasteredButton contains images in addition to or in place of text

-- [ ] Cards have different visual styles such as color based on their category
+- [ ] MasteredButton have different visual styles such as color based on their category

 - [x] *visual style implemented*

-The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!